 Lipo Cocktail Lounge

-nightclub scene since 1937.
-While the entertainment thankfully no longer features racially-inappropriate costumes and red-light district dancers, one thing remains the same: the notoriously lethal mai tais (which also happens to be one of the best cocktail deals in San Francisco).
-Enjoy the tropical beverage while watching a carousel of interesting characters come through the door, including Anthony Bourdain, who visited while shooting an episode of The Layover.
+Now that your mouth is on fire, head over to the local’s favorite Lipo’s Cocktail Lounge.
+Considered a dive bar, this glowing kitschy watering hole has been part of the San Francisco nightclub scene since 1937.
+If you’re feeling brave, have one of their notoriously lethal mai tais.
+It also happens to be one of the best cocktail deals in San Francisco.
+Enjoy the tropical beverage while watching a carousel of interesting characters come through the door.
+Anthony Bourdain himself visited while shooting an episode of The Layover.

 Looking to explore more of San Francisco?
 Check out Must-Visit Cocktail Bars of San Francisco.